- The connection failure problem is caused by the “Failed to Create Party” error message.

 Switching Users on your PS4

-- This means that your current Epic account is already linked to the previous account you just signed out of.
-Once Fortnite has verified this, your account will be updated.
+- The account you just signed out of has already been linked to your current Epic account.
+Once Fortnite confirms this, your account will be updated.

 Frequently Asked Questions